 Browse scored tax sale properties in Rhode Island.
-Every listing includes a 0-100 deal score, risk flags, estimated equity, and auction details.
+Every listing includes a deal score from 0 to 100 (higher is better), risk flags, estimated equity, and auction details.
 Updated daily from county sources.

 Live Properties